-The Town of Barnard first adopted a plan on August 20, 1971 as the Barnard Town Plan and a Town Plan with revisions and updates has been adopted every five years since then.
+The Town of Barnard first adopted a plan on August 20, 1971 as the Barnard Town Plan and a Town Plan with revisions and updates has been adopted, at first every five years, and now every eight years since then.
 The Town Plan is a dynamic document and represents a process just as much as it does a product.
 The nature of growth and change quickly dates the data contained within the Plan.
-The Plan must be readopted at least every five years.
+The Plan must be readopted at least every eight years.
 At a minimum, updated statistics should be incorporated on these occasions.
 Of course, other revisions and modifications most likely will be needed to reflect changing conditions.
 While the Planning Commission is responsible for maintaining the Town Plan, any individual or group may initiate changes.
 24 V.S.A.
 Section 4384 details the procedures to be followed for the adoption of plans and any amendments.